thuduc/boom-cpp-microservices-refactoring/README.md

 ### Conversion Process:
 * Step 1 - use Claude Code (together with Opus 4 LLM) to analyze an existing project's codebase, then ask it to put together a comprehensive refactoring plan to refactor into microservices.
 * Step 2 - developer verifies the refactoring plan and modifies the plan as needed.
-Developer could use Claude Code and iterate through this process.
-UI mocks could be provided, if we need the UI to look a certain way.
+Developer could use Claude Code and iterate through this process until the plan is ready.
 * Step 3 - use this refactoring plan (see [MICROSERVICES_REFACTORING_PLAN.md](MICROSERVICES_REFACTORING_PLAN.md)) in Claude Code (together with Claude Opus 4 LLM) to implement all phases in the plan.

 ### Conversion Results